joshyeram/RRT_TrajectoryPlanning/README.md

 The extensive edge cases for 2 were to take into consideration if the robots were touching but not colliding with one another.
 Thus, in this implementation, touching is not considered colliding.
 3 was used to see if any of the robots or the obstacles were completely inside one another as the slope-intercept does not take care of that edge case.
 4 was utilized to check the conditions 2 and 3 could not.
 The run time for one collision check is therefore O(n) + O(nm) + O(nm) + O(nm) = O(nm) where n = number of vertices of the robot and m = number of vertices of the obstacle.
 It will return True if it is collision-free and False otherwise.

 ### k-d tree ###
-To find the closest node given a coordinate, a k-d tree was utilized.
-A k-d tree is a binary tree in which at each depth, the value which is compared is the kth coordinate.
+A k-d tree was utilized to find the closest node given a coordinate.
+A k-d tree is a binary tree in which at each depth, the value that is compared is the kth coordinate.
 For example, it will compare x in the first layer, y in the second layer, and z in the third layer.
 On the fourth layer, it will repeat by comparing the x coordinate.

 ### RRT implementation ###
 method: rrt (robot, obstacles, start, goal, iter n ):